 Red deer (Cervus elaphus) are impressive animals at any time of the year, but as autumn’s cloak sweeps away the remnants of summer, the stags really come into their own.
 In this article, Kate Priestman takes a closer look at this enigmatic species…

-The Normans protected red deer for royal hunting, but this protection was lost during the Medieval period causing another decline in numbers in England.
-Victorian re-introductions of ‘improved’ stock (often inter-bred with larger related species such as wapiti), escapes from deer parks, natural spread, together with an increase in the Highlands and in forest and woodland cover since the early 20th century, mean that red deer are now widely distributed and are expanding in range and number”.
+However, The British Deer Society note that “re-introductions, escapes from deer parks, natural spread, together with an increase in the Highlands and in forest and woodland cover since the early 20th century, mean that red deer are now widely distributed and are expanding in range and number”.

 The IUCN recognises several subspecies of Western Red Deer as follows:

-- C. e. elaphus: Ireland, Great Britain, continental Europe.
+- C. e. elaphus: Ireland, Great Britain, continental Europe

-- C. e. barbarus: Atlas Mountains (Algeria, Tunisia).
+- C. e. barbarus: Atlas Mountains (Algeria, Tunisia)

-- C. e. corsicanus: Corsica (extinct, reintroduced in 1985), Sardinia.
+- C. e. corsicanus: Corsica (extinct, reintroduced in 1985), Sardinia

 - C. e. maral: Anatolia

-- C. e. italicus: Italy (Ferrara).
+- C. e. italicus: Italy (Ferrara)

-- C. e. brauneri: Crimea (Russia).
+- C. e. brauneri: Crimea (Russia)

 - C. e. montanus (syn.
-Carpathicus): Carpathian mountains.
+Carpathicus): Carpathian mountains

 A red deer’s diet mainly consists of tree shoots, grasses, sedges and shrubs.
 In the autumn months, fruit and seeds are also important.